earino/cleaning_data_peer_assesment/Codebook.md

     10 tBodyAcc-max()-X

 Where each line has an index and a feature name.
 These are imported and turned into a vector which is used by the software to set the names of the columns read from individual data files.
+These strings are transformed using the two following R calls in order to remove commas or parenthesis, which may cause issues in code further down the line:

+    features <- gsub("[-,]", "_", features)
+    features <- gsub("[()]", "", features)

 ### normVarNames